 b.
 Freedoms of Peaceful Assembly and Association

-The constitution and additional laws provide for the freedoms of peaceful assembly and association, and the government generally respected these rights.
+The constitution and law provide for the freedoms of peaceful assembly and association, but the government did not always respect these rights.

 Freedom of Peaceful Assembly